SkiFire13/master-thesis/chapters/4-implementation.typ

     total: 0.002
 ```

-Now we verify the formula using LCSFE:
+Finally we verified the formula using LCSFE and our implementation

 ```cmd
 > lcsfe-cli mu-ald bridge.aut bridge_report_17.mcf 0